miohtama/desfire/README.rst

 * Compatibile with Android mobile phones and their built-in NFC readers.
 This is done using `Kivy <https://kivy.org/>`_ cross application Python framework and native Android APIs via `pyjnius <https://github.com/kivy/pyjnius>`_ Python to Java bridging.

-* Only some of the commands are implemented, please feel free to add more
+* Only some of the commands are implemented in the current alpha quality version, please feel free to add more.

 Background
 ----------

-This package provides `MIFARE DESFire <https://en.wikipedia.org/wiki/MIFARE>`_ native communication protocol for NFC cards.

 `The communication protocol specification is not public <http://stackoverflow.com/a/24069446/315168>`_.
-The work is based on reverse engineering existing open source DESFire projects, namely `Android host card emulation for DESFire <https://github.com/jekkos/android-hce-desfire>`_ and `Mifare SDK <https://www.mifare.net/en/products/tools/mifare-sdk/>`_.
+The work is based on reverse engineering existing open source DESFire projects, namely `Android host card emulation for DESFire <https://github.com/jekkos/android-hce-desfire>`_ and `MIFARE SDK <https://www.mifare.net/en/products/tools/mifare-sdk/>`_.

 Author
 ------